mrisher/smtp-sts/mta-sts.md

   indicates that mail for this domain might be handled by MX `mail.example.com` or any MX at `example.net`.
-Valid patterns can be either fully specified names (`example.com`) or suffixes prefixed by a wildcard (`*.example.net`) matching the right-hand parts of a server's identity.
-If there are more than one MX specified by the policy, they MUST be on separate lines within the policy file.
-In the case of Internationalized Domain Names ([@?RFC5891]), the MX MUST specify the Punycode-encoded A-label [@!RFC3492] and not the Unicode-encoded U-label.
-The full semantics of certificate validation are described in (#mx-host-validation), "MX Host Validation."
+Valid patterns can be either fully specified names (`example.com`) or suffixes prefixed by a wildcard (`*.example.net`).
+  If a policy specifies more than one MX, each MX MUST have its own `mx:` key, and each MX key/value pair MUST be on its own line in the policy file.
+In the case of Internationalized Domain Names ([@?RFC5891]), the `mx` value MUST specify the Punycode-encoded A-label [@!RFC3492] to match against, and not the Unicode-encoded U-label.
+The full semantics of certificate validation (including the use of wildcard patterns) are described in (#mx-host-validation), "MX Host Validation."

 An example policy is as below: